opstrace/opstrace/docs/references/configuration.md

 ### `custom_dns_name`

-Use this when you want your Opstrace instance to be reachable under a custom DNS name.
+Use this when your goal is to reach your Opstrace instance under a custom DNS name, using DNS infrastructure managed entirely by you.

-For example, the UI will then be served under `https://<custom_dns_name>/`.
+Requires setting `custom_auth0_client_id` (see below).

-This disables the default mechanism (which makes the Opstrace instance available under `<instance_name>.opstrace.io`, using Opstrace's DNS configuration service).
+Setting this parameter disables the default mechanism via which the Opstrace instance is made available under `<instance_name>.opstrace.io` (using Opstrace's DNS infrastructure).
+As a side effect this removes the need for the Opstrace CLI to communicate with the Opstrace DNS configuration service and therefore removes the need to log in to that service during `opstrace create ...` and `opstrace destroy ...`.

-The parameter value needs to be a [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) (without the trailing dot).
-It can be a top-level domain, but does not need to be.

-This DNS name will point to the specific Opstrace instance you are planning to create (`<instance_name>.` is not going to be prepended).

 *Default:* undefined